-You are cordially invited to an Ordinary Meeting of Fulking Parish Council, at the Village Hall on Thursday 4th April 2019 at 7.30pm, the meeting will consider the items set out below.
+You are cordially invited to attend the Ordinary Meeting of Fulking Parish Council, at the Village Hall on Thursday 9th January 2020 at 7.30pm, the meeting will consider the items set out below.

 Public Participation: There will be a period of 15 minutes set aside at the beginning of the meeting for the public to ask questions or make comments on items on the Agenda.
 Comments on items not appearing on the agenda can be made at the chairman’s discretion.

 20/002/OM.
 Declaration of Members’ Interests.

 20/003/OM.
 Approve the Minutes of the Ordinary Council Planning Meeting of 10th October 2020.

 The minutes, subject to any amendments, to be approved and signed as a true record of the meeting.